wso2/docs-mg/en/docs/how-tos/extensions/adding-extension-points.md

 }
 ```

+**Install Ballerina and VS Code extension**

+1. Install ballerina `1.2.57` using `brew` command or from the ballerina official document.
+2. Open the VSCode and install the extension `Ballerina`.
+3. After installing, go to the dropdown of the `Uninstall` button in the extension and hit the `Install Specific Version`.
+4. Select `2.1.1` version and install it.
+5. Restart the VS Code.

 **For development perspectives of writing customized extension filters, follow the steps mentioned below.**

 1. Create a new ballerina project using `bal new extension`.